In today’s rapidly evolving digital landscape, marketing strategies have become more diverse and sophisticated than ever before.

 The marketing messages you share with a customer once they’re first aboard your company are not the ones you share with a long-term customer.

 That’s the crux of customer lifecycle marketing models.
-You must personalize your approach as the lead goes through the different stages of the marketing funnel, altering your messaging for every stage.
+For customer lifecycle marketing, you must personalize your approach as the lead goes through the different stages of the marketing funnel, altering your messaging for every stage.

 The Stages of Customer Lifecycle Marketing